biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 Reproduce these errors for yourself: in Rstudio's editor pane, type these or equivalent error-generating examples in a script saved with a `.R` extension, and send them to the console.

-Why is error in the second case different, and what does it mean?
+Why is the error in the second case different, and what does it mean?

 <details>
 <summary>